F223646Ayesha/Data_Science_Scrapping_Project/README.md

 # NeurIPS Paper Scraper

-This repository contains two scripts (`scraper.java` and `scraper.py`) for scraping research papers from the NeurIPS website.
+This repository contains two scripts (`NeurIPSWebScraper.java` and `scraper.py`) for scraping research papers from the NeurIPS website.
 The scripts extract paper metadata (title, authors, year, PDF URL) and download the PDFs into organized folders.

 ## Table of Contents
 - Requirements